 Any target that you can’t detect but believe to be there is either concealed or cloaked, but can still be engaged.
 If you have the means to become cloaked, you would use an action to do so.

 Cloaked targets are invisible, preventing them from being seen by normal vision or detected by Scanners, even if standing directly in front of a target.
 Cloaked targets can not mask any sounds that they make while moving, and they will still leave behind traces of their presence or movement, such as footprints, fuel emissions, or rustled leaves.

 When engaging a target that is cloaked, you must perform an engagement roll with a detriment to see if you are able to hit the target.
-A detriment is when you must roll 4D20 and use the smallest number.
-The SM must then state if the target is within range, if it is not already known.
+A detriment is when you must roll 4D20 and use the lowest number.
+The Architect must then state if the target is within range, if it is not already known.
 If the target is not within range, the engagement automatically fails and you lose your turn.
 If the target is within range, the target is then able to perform an evasion roll with advantage (2D20).

 When engaging a target that is concealed, you must perform an engagement roll with disadvantage (2D20) to see if you are able to hit the target.
-The SM must then state if the target is within range, if it is not already known, or if the target is protected by whatever is concealing it, such as a wall.
+The Architect must then state if the target is within range, if it is not already known, or if the target is protected by whatever is concealing it, such as a wall.
 If the target is not in range, or is protected from attack by their concealment, the engagement automatically fails and you lose your turn.
 If the target is within range, or the engagement is otherwise successful, the target is then able to perform an evasion roll with advantage (2D20).

 Concealed targets can be fully or partially concealed.
 If the target is partially concealed then you are aware of its presence, even if you can’t determine any specific details.
 If it attacks you, you are able to perform an evasion roll.
 However, any engagement you make against a partially concealed target, the target has an advantage on its evasion roll.
 There is no disadvantage for engaging a partially concealed target.